Skip to content

 assert

 Asserts that a given condition is true.
-If the condition is false, an error is thrown with the provided message or error.
+If the condition is false, it throws an error.

 typescript